Bristol and North Somerset Railway: A hostile rival

-A remarkable Parliamentary Bill was submitted for the 1883 session: a Bristol and South Western Junction Railway was to be created.
-Its route would leave Andover, on the LSWR main line and run via Amesbury and Westbury to Radstock, where it would join both the Somerset and Dorset Joint Railway and the Bristol and North Somerset line.
+A remarkable parliamentary bill was submitted for the 1883 session: a Bristol and South Western Junction Railway was to be created.
+Its route would leave Andover, on the London and South Western Railway (LSWR) main line and run via Amesbury and Westbury to Radstock, where it would join both the Somerset and Dorset Joint Railway and the Bristol and North Somerset line.
 The latter would be doubled, and a new central Bristol station would be built adjacent to the floating harbour, as well as a new central goods station at Lewins Mead.
-From a much more convenient Bristol station, the journey to London over this route and the LSWR was only 12 miles longer than by the GWR.
+From a much more convenient Bristol station, the journey to London over this route and the LSWR was only 12 miles longer than by the Great Western Railway (GWR).
 The capital was to be £1,866,000.

 Although the proposal had some popular support, all the directly affected parties opposed the scheme, and during its passage in Parliament it was considerably scaled down.
-However the preamble was shown not to be proved, and the Bill failed.
+However the preamble was shown not to be proved, and the bill failed.
 This had been a direct assault by the LSWR and its friends on the heartland of the GWR network, and if it had succeeded it could have tapped the GWR's core traffic at a number of locations; and in consequence the GWR started to think more defensively about its position.
 This seems to have pushed the GWR into granting better terms to purchase the B&NSR line, and the Bristol and North Somerset Railway was amalgamated with the GWR in July 1884; the WS&WR had been absorbed by the GWR in 1850, so that the entire line between Bristol and Frome via Radstock was in GWR control and was operated as a single unit.